-The network of Southern Sparsely Populated Areas (SSPA), originates as a result of the union of the Confederation of Entrepreneurs of Teruel (CEOE Teruel), the Federation of Sorian Business Organizations (FOES) and the Confederation of Entrepreneurs of Cuenca (CEOE-CEPYME Cuenca).
+The network of Southern Sparsely Populated Areas (SSPA), originates as a result of the union of the Confederation of Entrepreneurs of Cuenca (CEOE-CEPYME Cuenca), the Federation of Sorian Business Organizations (FOES) and the Confederation of Entrepreneurs of Teruel (CEOE Teruel).
 The business organizations represent the provinces of Cuenca, Soria and Teruel, the three NUTS3 territories recognized by the European Union and the Spanish State as sparsely populated regions.

-After several years of joint work, the SSPA network was formally established on November 8, 2016 in the city of Cuenca, with the ultimate goal “[…] formulation and promotion of measures aimed at reversing the process of depopulation, aging, demographic and economic fragility of Southern Sparsely Populated Areas.
+After several years of joint work, the SSPA network was formally established on November 8, 2016 with the ultimate goal “[…] formulation and promotion of measures aimed at reversing the process of depopulation, aging, demographic and economic fragility of Southern Sparsely Populated Areas.
 This network will work to achieve adoption of legislative measures and appropriate policies for this purpose by public authorities, as well as involvement of civil society organizations of the European Union” (“Southern Sparsely Populated Areas” network (SSPA) Collaboration Agreement).

 Since its inception, the network has had the vocation to add to all those territories, organizations and entities -both public and private- that share its mission and vision.
 The most important thing is that in one way or another they can contribute to achieve the objectives.

-During the year 2017, the SSPA network has held more than 30 meetings with political and technical representatives from both the European Institutions and the different levels of the national administration, from the Government of Spain to the different regional governments and provincial councils.
-The objective of these meetings was to show those responsible for designing future territorial development policies, not only the worrying socio-economic situation suffered by our territories, but also to highlight the strengths they have and the need to promote new policies capable of taking advantage of that development potential that treasures our rural environment treasures.
+The SSPA Network has held more than 95 meetings with political and technical representatives of both the Community Institutions and the different levels of the national administration, from the State Government to the different autonomous governments and provincial councils.
+The objective of these meetings has been to show those responsible for designing future territorial development policies, not only the worrying socioeconomic situation that our territories suffer, but also, to highlight the strengths they have and the need to promote new capable policies to take advantage of that development potential that our rural environment treasures.
 Among the most prominent meetings, one especially important was the one held with the Vice President of the European Parliament and MEPs due to depopulation to discuss the issue of amendments to the European Financial Framework 2021-2027.